Megaton (Fallout 3): Reception

-Megaton's nuclear bomb and the side quest have both also been under critical commentary.
-Brendan Graeber of IGN considered that having to watch the destruction of Megaton that he caused because he decided to be greedy for a Tenpenny Tower luxury suite exposed him to large consequences not normally seen in many other RPGs and made him feel remorseful for the firsthand destruction and for paying back the hospitality of the settlement with a nuclear detonation.
-Eurogamer editor Robert Purchese of the opinion that no other moment of video game destruction compared to the nuclear warhead wiping out Megaton due to "some idiot atop a tower who stood to make only a measly 1000 caps for doing so".
-His return to the site made Megaton "the one, and only, virtual object [he had] ever felt guilty about destroying".
-TheGamer editor Jade King expressed that the bomb "acts as a compelling moral dilemma for the player to deal with" given how it easy it can be to use it for evil.
+Megaton's nuclear bomb and the side quest have both been considered standout features of the area by writers.
+Buford of Kotaku said that he found the side quest involving defusing or detonating the giant bomb interesting enough.
+Brendan Graeber of IGN considered that witnessing the Megaton's destruction as the result of being greedy for a Tenpenny Tower luxury suite exposed him to large consequences not normally seen in many RPGs.
+He noted it elicited remorse for the firsthand destruction and for paying back the hospitality of the settlement with a nuclear detonation.
+Eurogamer editor Robert Purchese expressed that no other moment of video game destruction compared to the nuclear warhead wiping out Megaton due to "some idiot atop a tower who stood to make only a measly 1000 caps for doing so."
+His return to Megaton made it "the one, and only, virtual object [he had] ever felt guilty about destroying."

+The Edge magazine staff wrote that the consequences behind destroying Megaton teaches players in part that one should caution taking drastic in-game choices until at least after they have done all available and relevant side quests.
+They felt that the game has the player question whether gaining a suite in Tenpenny Tower was worth blowing up Megaton on behalf of some evil people.
+The staff remarked that the game would feel emptier and worse with Megaton gone and brought up the possibility that the player would just kill everyone at Tenpenny Tower before reloading to before the Megaton bomb was detonated.
+TheGamer editor Jade King expressed that the bomb "acts as a compelling moral dilemma for the player to deal with" given how easy it can be used for evil.
 She said that on her first playthrough, she refused to have Megaton's warhead be detonated and instead chose to kill Burke because she felt that it was justified despite lacking any reward.
 She then said that the player character being able to see the ruins of a destroyed Megaton and a ghoulified Moira showed how Fallout 3 was unafraid of showing people how evil they could be.
 In another retrospective, she reflected that moral polarity of the choices regarding the Megaton bomb was a flaw in Fallout 3 but one that reflected moral systems of other game series of the time like Mass Effect and Infamous as opposed to the later games with themes around moral grayness like The Witcher 3 and Baldur's Gate 3.
 She additionally explained her interest in an option to sit out of the Megaton bomb conflict and see what happens to the town should a future remaster or remake come out.